forum One More War (Mature, One-on-One, Closed)

 (And definitely a chaotic week for me, lmao!)

 De Tearion nodded in reply, then watched E’si silently.
-It intrigued him that E’si had curled up in the grass, instead of leaned against a tree.
-That’s what he typically did when he wasn’t up in said tree.
+It intrigued him that E’si had curled up in the earth fur, instead of leaned against a leafy tower.
+That’s what he typically did when he wasn’t up in said leafy tower.
 It was rare when De Tearion could sleep completely horizontal, particularly on something flat like the ground or a bed.

 The monk was actually a friend, who, at the time, was wanting to help De Tearion open up about his past.
 It had resulted in a short battle that ended with the monk throwing a bolt of light at him.
 That bolt had nearly killed De Tearion, simply because Goliathans were creatures of pure darkness, and it had left a ‘scar’ down both legs, a pair of golden streaks along the armor plates.
 And now it seemed that the attack had also made him much more sensitive to spells of light, such as healing spells.